Hello. It's nice to meet you.

 In 2018, I realised my childhood dream of becoming a full-time author.

-I have since published over thirty books and had Amazon bestsellers in six categories.
+I have since published over forty books and had Amazon bestsellers in six categories.
 I have also published commercial thrillers under the pseudonym Ed Grace.

 Now I get to write all the time.
 Well, I say all the time - you have distracted me with having to write this self-indulgent page on my website.